MANAGEMENTS DISCUSSION & ANALYSIS

 WEB LINK OF ANNUAL RETURN

 Pursuant to the provisions of Section 92 (3) and 134 (3) (a) of the Companies Act2013 extract of the Annual Return (Form MGT-9) for the year ended March 31 2021 will beplaced on the website of the Company at www. ultramarinepigments.net / investors /investors information.

 PARTICULARS OF EMPLOYEES

-CONSERVATION OF ENERGY TECHNOLOGY AbSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN ExCHANGE EARNING AND OUTGO

-The particulars required to be included in terms of section 134(3)(m) of the CompaniesAct 2013 with regard to Conservation of Energy Technology absorption Foreign Exchangeearnings and outgo are given in Annexure 6 to this report
+The particulars required to be included in terms of section 134(3)(m) of the CompaniesAct 2013 with regard to Conservation of Energy Technology absorption Foreign Exchangeearnings and outgo are given in Annexure 5 to this report

-A report on CSR initiatives of the Company and CSR policy are given in Annexure 7 tothis report.
+A report on CSR initiatives of the Company and the CSR policy are given in Annexure 6to this report.

 Regulation 34(2) of SEBI Listing Regulations 2015 as amended inter alia providesthat the Annual Report of the top 1000 listed entities based on market capitalisation(calculated as on 31st March of every financial year shall include a BusinessResponsibility Report.

 Your Company is in top 1000 listed entities as on 31st March 2021.
 The Company haspresented its Business Responsibility report for the financial year 2020 -21 which isgiven as Annexure 7 to this report.

 Your Directors thank the various Central and State Government DepartmentsOrganisations co-operation extended by them.
 The Directors also gratefully acknowledge allstakeholders of the Company viz. shareholders customers dealers vendors and banks fortheir support.
 The Directors place on record their sincere appreciation of all employeesof the Company for their commitment and continued contributionto the Company